 During our sales meeting last week I asked everyone in the organization to come up with two referrals to help us make more sales in the Los Angeles market and reach our goals of supplying customers with some of the best audio visual products in the Los Angeles area.
 The quality of our products makes our customers look good as well as helps them satisfy their needs too.

-Sales Training Guide to Easily Asking For Referrals:
+Sales Training Guide to Easily Asking For Referrals in California:

 - 1. Think about who can use our products whether you know them or not.